 This May, to celebrate Women’s Health Month, mother and fitness leader, Gabby Reece joined women’s health expert and OB/GYN, Dr. Alyssa Dweck, along with members of the media in New York City for a candid conversation about childbirth and opioids.
-The discussion centered around recent survey findings revealing nearly nine-in-ten mothers have concerns about taking opioids during and after childbirth.
-Despite these concerns, more than half of patients who had a caesarean section (C-section) were prescribed an opioid.
+The discussion centered around recent survey findings revealing nearly 9 in 10 mothers have concerns about taking opioids during and after childbirth.
+Despite these concerns, more than half of patients who had a Caesarean section (C-section) were prescribed an opioid.

 Media in attendance included Women’s Health, Romper, Bustle, The Daily Mail, Prevention, Kiwi, Healthline, Thrillist among others.
 Attendees learned about Gabby’s personal experience with her two C-sections and how she managed her pain without taking opioids.
 She encouraged the audience to be advocates for their own health and to know their options for managing pain.
 Dr. Dweck was able to provide her firsthand perspective as a practicing OB/GYN with over 20 years of experience.
 She emphasized the importance of having conversations with your doctor about pain management prior to childbirth.
 She also encouraged women to ask about available non-opioid options.